I think the biggest mistake new gardeners make is thinking that vegetable gardening consists of planting seeds, watering them once and walking away.

 For Corn worms ...
 Mix 1 part BTK with 20 parts mineral or vegetable oil and apply 5 drops to corn silks when silks have *just* turned brown.

 For everything else, mix ¼ tsp. of BTK in 2 cups of water and spray tops and undersides of leaves, as well as stems.
 Repeat after rain.

 And if it's your zucchini plants you're having trouble with the problem might be that you're growing them wrong.
 Here's how to grow zucchini the right way.

 Use on ...

-Neem Oil is another product that works well, but takes a bit longer to produce results.
+Garden Safe 93179 16-Ounce Neem Oil, Case Pack of 1 ">Neem Oil is another product that works well, but takes a bit longer to produce results.
 The only thing I use Neem oil for is in my attempts to control squash bugs.
 But what really works to control squash bugs is going outside with a pair of scissors twice a day and cutting the bugs in half.
-It’s gross.
+It's gross.
 Like really gross.
 Yucky.
 Especially when you have to cut two squash bugs who are having sex in half.
-It’s disgusting on a whole variety of levels.
+It's disgusting on a whole variety of levels.

 But it works.

 I also use the scissors to cut away the portion of the leaf that has the squash bugs eggs under it.

 Mix ½ teaspoon of Neem Oil with 2 cups of water in a spray bottle and spray tops and undersides of leaves, as well as stems.